 Do US Citizens Need a Long Term Visa to Stay in France?

-US citizens planning to stay in any of the 29 Schengen countries for more than 90 days within a 180 day period are required to apply for a Long stay (type D) visa.
-One of the requirements for this visa is proof of valid medical insurance with a minimum coverage of €30,000 (around US $34,035 as of May 2025), which is valid during the whole stay in the Schengen countries.
+US citizens who want to stay in any of the 29 Schengen countries for more than 90 days in a 180 day period need a Long Stay Visa.
+One of the requirements for this visa is proof of medical insurance with medical expenses coverage up to €30,000 (~USD $35,000 as of February 2026) which is valid during the whole stay in the Schengen countries.

 American Visitors Insurance offer the best Europe long stay travel insurance for US citizens designed by top US insurance providers.
 International travel insurance plans vary based on the different coverage benefits offered.
 Travelers can compare coverage benefits and buy the plan that best fits their coverage needs.
 Get Quote »